Problem

 Solution

-Encourage local shopping centres to grow in the form of short pedestrian streets, at right angles to major roads and and opening off these roads—with parking behind the shops, so that the cars can pull directly off the road, and yet not harm the shopping street.
+Encourage local shopping centers to grow in the form of short pedestrian streets, at right angles to major roads and opening off these roads—with parking behind the shops, so that the cars can pull directly off the road, and yet not harm the shopping street.

 … this pattern helps to complete the Magic of the City (10) and Promenade (31).
 And, each time a shopping street gets built, it will also help to generate the Web of Shopping (19).